 All big cats play a vital role in maintaining ecosystem functionality.
 If any of the big cat species were to go extinct, as keystone predators, the ecosystem would undoubtedly shift, likely with negative consequences for the diversity and abundance of other species.

 To reduce hunting of wild cats, big cats are often kept in protected areas and monitored by rangers.
 Resources are used to train rangers, fund equipment, and develop intelligence networks to help target the right areas.

 To reduce the number of big cats killed by humans who feel their livestock is under threat, prey populations should be protected.
 Where big cats are living in unprotected areas, conservationists must monitor legal hunting of the prey species; ensuring the big cats have sufficient natural prey might reduce attacks on livestock.

 In areas where conflict between humans and big cats has become a serious issue, it may be possible to relocate either humans or big cats.
 It might also be possible to educate communities living near big cat habitats on practices could help avoid conflict situations.

 Campaigning and raising awareness against the use of big cat parts in Chinese medicine can also significantly reduce poaching.

 WSO Friend of the Earth project raises awareness about the issues facing big cats, including population declines due to illegal hunting for parts of big cats that are used in traditional medicine.

-Friend of the Earth has launched a campaign to lead major producers of tiger parts products to stop producing those products.
+Friend of the Earth has launched a campaign to pressure influential institutions to take the initiate to stop the illegal wildlife trade.
 These ingredients have no proven health benefits and if the demand can be quashed, the hunting pressure on these animals will ease.

 Call to action

-- Promote awereness and fund selected onsite projects to protect endangered big cats.
+- Promote awareness and fund selected onsite projects to protect endangered big cats.